EighteenZi/rocksdb_wiki/RocksJava-Performance-on-Flash-Storage.md

 * JEMALLOC is not used.

 <a name="fillseq"/>
-## Bulk Load of keys in Sequential Order
+## Test 2.
+Bulk Load of keys in Sequential Order
 This benchmark measures the performance of loading 1B keys into the database.
 The keys are inserted in sequential order.
 The database is empty at the beginning of this benchmark run and gradually fills up.
 No data is being read when the data load is in progress.
 In this benchmark, each key / value is 16 / 800 bytes respectively.

 Here're the commands we used to run the benchmark: